Papers

 The paper highlights how the BFKL and saturation dynamics within the CGC-EFT power counting provide a quantitative description of the high multiplicity di-hadron spectra measured by the CMS collaboration at the LHC.
 It distinctively characterizes the di-hadron correlation patterns in the azimuthal and rapidity domains, wherein the near-side configuration exhibits a pronounced "ridge" effect.
 The authors explore analyzing Glasma graphs' contribution to the near-side di-hadron yield, finding significant enhancements in high multiplicity events.

-On the away-side, the paper describes the contributions of BFKL dynamics, indicating the essential role of universal BFKL Green functions in accounting for angular decorrelations due to gluon emissions.
+On the away-side, the study describes the contributions of BFKL dynamics, indicating the essential role of universal BFKL Green functions in accounting for angular decorrelations due to gluon emissions.
 This stands in contrast with conventional back-to-back QCD graphs, thus providing insights into the perturbative “QCD string" dynamics and gluon saturation's interrelation.

 Predictions and Implications